Henry Stephens (doctor): Inventor

-Stephens's ink is renowned for its non-fading ability and to this day Stephens's indelible Registrar's Ink is one of the official inks that Registrars of Births, Marriages and Deaths throughout the United Kingdom are required to use for their register entries.
+Stephens's ink is renowned for its non-fading ability and to this day Stephens's Registrar's Ink is one of the official inks that Registrars of Births, Marriages and Deaths throughout the United Kingdom are required to use for their register entries.

 Second marriage (1840)

 In 1840, eight years after the death of Hannah, Stephens remarried.
 His new wife was Anne O'Reilly, a 26-year-old spinster from Holborn; the wedding took place on 3 May at St Andrew's church, Holborn.
 After a honeymoon in Brussels, the couple settled in their new home in York Road, Lambeth.
 Two children were born in the years that followed, Henry Charles in 1841 and Martha in 1843.
 Later on there were four more additions to the family: Harold, Catherine (Kitty), Ellen and Julian.

 In 1844 Stephens published in London The Book of the Farm: Detailing the Labours of the Farmer, Farm-steward, Ploughman, Shepherd, Hedger, Cattle-man, Field-worker, and Dairy-maid, a standard work that has provided much useful information for agricultural historians, and formed the basis of a BBC Two documentary Victorian Farm in 2009.

 In 1846 the doctor and his family, tired of the noise and squalor of the city, moved six miles north to the leafy village of Finchley, where they acquired a spacious home, Grove House, with outhouses and several fields adjoining Ballards Lane.
 The older part of the rambling house was torn down and redeveloped and there were stables for horses and a variety of other animals.
 In the years that followed first Martha, then Henry, were sent to school in Paris to learn French.